 Hampton High School

 We are also working with Richmond upon Thames school and Twickenham School this year.

 You will gain experience of KS3 and KS4 teaching in both placements, and have an opportunity to experience KS5 lessons in at least one of your placement schools.

-Trainees will build towards having 6 lessons a week in the first placement, as well as having some periods for observation and supporting in lessons (potentially in another subject).
-In the second placement, this will increase to around 12-14 periods a week of teaching.
+Trainees will build towards having 9-11 lessons a week in both placements, as well as having some periods for observation and supporting in lessons (potentially in another subject).
 You will have a mentor supporting you throughout this experience and they will provide both formal and informal feedback in order to help you achieve the teaching standards.
 You will attend in school professional studies sessions alongside whole school staff development sessions and have the chance to support extra curricular activities.

 An undergraduate degree at class 2:2 or above, or equivalent.